ibm-cloud-docs/vmwaresolutions/archiref/v2t-patterns/v2t-migration-overview.md

 An exclusive support agreement between VMware® and {{site.data.keyword.IBM}} to support NSX-V until 15 October 2022 provides additional time for customers to migrate.
 {: note}

-This documentation provides a validated approach and guidance for existing {{site.data.keyword.vmwaresolutions_full}} customers with VMware vCenter Server with NSX-V instances.
-In that way, they can move and migrate their workloads to new vCenter Server with NSX-T instances (also referred as V2T migration).
+This documentation provides a validated approach and guidance for existing {{site.data.keyword.vmwaresolutions_full}} customers with VMware vCenter Server® with NSX-V instances.
+In that way, they can move and migrate their workloads to new vCenter Server with NSX-T™ instances (also referred as V2T migration).
 This documentation is not primarily aimed at customers that want to migrate on-premises workloads to {{site.data.keyword.cloud_notm}}, although some of the approach and guidance is applicable.

 While VMware documentation describes a number of migration approaches, only the coexist or lift-and-shift approaches are validated by {{site.data.keyword.cloud_notm}}.
 In the co-exist approach, NSX-V, and NSX-T are run side by side and new workloads are placed on the new NSX-T environment and old workloads are decommissioned on the NSX-V environment.
 When the NSX-V environment is empty, it can be de-provisioned.
 This approach is not discussed further in the documentation, but it can be a validated option if you want to follow this path.
 {: note}